unbxd/search-JS-library/docs/configurations/FacetsConfig.md

 {: .label }

 Customize the look & feel of the selected facets block by returning your custom HTML string from this function.
-This function receives 2 parameters:
+This function receives following parameters:
+1.  `selections`:
+2.  `facet`:
+3.  `selectedFacetsConfig`:
 the selected facet complete block and the selected facet value.

 **Expected Return Value** :